 Plastic surgeons and injectors use BOTOX in many areas around the face.
 The most common and frequently performed procedures take place in the upper third of the face.
 The frontalis and procerus muscles receive the most injections to address forehead and glabellar lines.

 When it comes to migraine headache treatment, your plastic surgeon will strategically inject the BOTOX into the muscles causing pain.
 This may include the frontalis and procerus muscles in the forehead.
 However, your injector may also inject in the temporalis muscles on the side of the head and various muscles in the back of the head and neck.
+If a patient also suffers from TMJ, Botox can be injected to treat this pain as well.

 Your plastic surgeon will likely not inject at every possible site.
 Injection sites will range from patient to patient depending on where they get their migraines.
 Your plastic surgeon can discuss this during a consultation at Northwest Face & Body.